opencost/opencost/README.md

 ## Contributing

-We welcome any contributions to the project!
+We :heart: pull requests!
+See [`CONTRIBUTING.md`](CONTRIBUTING.md) for info on contributing changes.
 To test, you'll need to build the cost-model docker container then push it to a kubernetes cluster with a running prometheus.

 1. `docker build --rm -f "Dockerfile" -t <repo>/kubecost-cost-model:<tag> .`
 2. Edit the [pulled image](https://github.com/kubecost/cost-model/blob/master/kubernetes/deployment.yaml#L22) in the deployment.yaml to <repo>/kubecost-cost-model:<tag>